 Displaying behaviors that are out of character, such as excessive agitation, paranoia, or extreme fear, might be indicative of underlying mental health issues.

-In conclusion, if you notice your loved one exhibiting these signs over an extended period, seeking professional help is essential.
-Samvedna Care, a dedicated senior care service, understands the significance of addressing mental health challenges in older adults.
+If you notice your loved one exhibiting these signs over an extended period, seeking professional help is essential.
+Samvedna Care, a dedicated senior care service, understands the significance of addressing mental health in older adults.
 They offer a range of support services, including home care and group programs for those with dementia.
 Additionally, if you’re considering remote assistance, services like psychiatric online consultation and mental health online counselling can provide valuable guidance.

 Remember, understanding the signs of mental illness and seeking timely intervention can significantly enhance the quality of life for older adults, helping them navigate life’s journey with greater resilience and well-being.